Ashmit-Tyagi/devops-ete/README.md

 # University-Chatbot DevOps End to End
 # Campus Virtual Assistant (University Chatbot)

+## The base application for this project was forked from University-Chatbot by Shruti.
+The original repository provided the core chatbot implementation.

+## This project extends it by implementing a complete DevOps lifecycle, including:

+     Docker-based containerization
+     Kubernetes deployment (local environment)
+     Infrastructure provisioning using Terraform
+     Deployment on AWS EC2
+     Monitoring and logging using Amazon CloudWatch

 ## A Campus Virtual Assistant designed to help students get instant answers to common university-related queries such as admissions, fees, hostels, placements, scholarships, courses, and campus life.
 ## The system follows a microservice architecture, where each service runs independently inside Docker containers and communicates via APIs.

 ## 📌 Project Overview